heyauri/level-min/README.md

 <a name="tokenizer"></a>

-#### What if you want to use some customized text processing components rather than the Integrated one?
+### What if you want to use some customized text processing components rather than the integrated one?

 A serious of APIs are offered to let the developers customize there own Tokenizer, Stopwords and Stemmer.